Bin Twinning stickers and delivery

 Yes.
-You currently have a choice of three countries:
+You currently have a choice of seven countries:

 - If you wish to twin with Pakistan, you will receive our Small A7 sticker, which is the perfect size for a small worktop composting bin.

 - If you choose to twin with Haiti, you will receive our Medium A6 sticker, which has been designed to go on a household pedal bin or interior waste bin.

 - If you twin with Bangladesh, Democratic Republic of Congo, Haiti, Nigeria, Nepal, Pakistan or Uganda, you will receive our A5 sticker, which is made of a durable material that enables the sticker to go outside – on a wheelie, recycling or garden waste bin.

 For businesses, schools, and churches in particular, you can twin with the Democratic Republic of Congo, if you donate £150 to twin your commercial bin.
 You will receive your Bin Twin on an A4 sticker.
 (Although, of course, it is completely up to you what you do with your stickers, and you can put the A4 sticker on any bin – outside or inside – as you wish…)